yarisvt/tyk-docs/tyk-docs/content/configure/tyk-gateway-configuration-options.md

 #### <a name="http_server_options-skip_target_path_escaping"></a> http_server_options.skip_target_path_escaping

-Setting this option to true will disable automatic character espaping, allowing to path original url data to the upstream.
+Setting this option to true will disable automatic character escaping, allowing to path original url data to the upstream.

 #### <a name="http_server_options-flush_interval"></a> http_server_options.flush_interval